Skip to main content

 • The total of all periods equals the full case budget or allocation

-This flexibility helps you match the exact release schedule provided by the NDIS, while keeping everything clear and compliant in your workspace.
+This flexibility helps you match the exact release schedule provided by your funding source, while keeping everything clear and compliant in your workspace.

 View and manage your funding periods